Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

   - `SOM#0001` for doing most of the icons

 # Changelog
+* v1.6.0 Mod Changes :
+  * Fixed cooldown for broken clock
+  * Ported bunny foot to this mod from my other depreciated mod.
+  * Added new red item Acid Soaked Blindfold, spawn a blind vermin ally with random items.
+  * Added new void tier 1 item Scintillating Jet, consumes opals by default

 * v1.5.5 Mod Changes :
   * Exposed the void pairings as a config value
   * Added buff blacklist for hourglass as a config value